-Zoroastrian Towers of Silence: Where the Dead Are Left to the Vultures
+Zoroastrian Towers of Silence: Leaving the Dead for the Vultures

-Three-tiered tower of silence, in which men were placed on the outside, women in the middle, and children in the inner circle. (tipsimages.it)
+Three-tiered tower of silence, in which men were placed on the outside, women in the middle, and children in the inner circle. ( Public Domain )

 After the body was stripped of its flesh, the remaining bones would be left to be dried and bleached by the sun.
 The stripping of the flesh and the drying of the bones are regarded as a purification process, after which the skeletal remains may be collected and deposited in an ossuary, which may be located within or nearby the tower.
 Alternatively, the bones may be placed in a central well, where, if the climate is dry, they would naturally disintegrate into powder.

 Towers of silence can be found in Iran and in India , where Parsi communities exist.
 In Iran, towers of silence were in use until this funerary practice was banned by the government during the 1970s.
 In a report from 2015, it was written that India has a Parsi population of around 61,000.
 Of these, 45,000 live in Mumbai.
 Hence, it is in this city that several towers of silence may be found.

 - Achaemenid Religion: Lighting the Spirit of Ancient Persia

 - The Killing of Swords: A Destructive Funerary Rite To Release the Spirit of Weapons Into the Afterlife